How To Measure PDRacer Hulls

 1/4" = 0,2

-The drawing to the right shows station 3, and what the measurements would be above and blow the defined rocker shape.
+The drawing to the right shows station 3, and what the measurements would be above and below the defined rocker shape.
 Note that the negative numbers are more than 6" from the string line.

 measure each station mark of pdracer rocker